doc-doc/HQGA/README.md

 }
 ```
 ## Acknowledgement
 Our feature extraction for object, frame appearance and motion are from [BUTD](https://github.com/peteanderson80/bottom-up-attention) and [HCRN](https://github.com/thaolmk54/hcrn-videoqa) respectively.
-Many thanks the authors for their greate work and code!
+Many thanks the authors for their great work and code!